Finistere/antidote/README.rst

     - Override locally in a test any dependencies.
 - Performance
-    - Antidote has two implementations: the pure Python one which is the reference and the Cython one which is heavily tuned for fast injection. :code:`@inject` is roughly 10x times faster than with the pure Python.
-It allows using injections without impact on most functions.
+    - Antidote has two implementations: the pure Python one which is the reference and the compiled one (cython) which is heavily tuned for fast injection.
+The compiled version is the fastest dependency injection library.
       See `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_